WHAT I DO

 -

-How does Whole Body Therapist incorporate cultural sensitivity into somatic therapy for South Asian clients?Whole Body Therapist, founded by Jaspreet Randhawa, emphasizes a trauma-informed care model that recognizes the cultural and individual uniqueness of each client, including those from South Asian backgrounds, ensuring a safe and understanding therapeutic environment.
+How does Whole Body Therapist incorporate cultural sensitivity into somatic therapy for SWANA clients?Whole Body Therapist, founded by Jaspreet Randhawa, emphasizes a trauma-informed care model that recognizes the cultural and individual uniqueness of each client, including those from South Asian & MENA backgrounds, ensuring a safe and understanding therapeutic environment.

 -

-Are there specific somatic therapy services tailored for South Asian clients at Whole Body Therapist?While the website does not list services exclusively for South Asian clients, the holistic and personalized approach to care implies that therapies are tailored to meet the individual needs of all clients, including those from South Asian communities.
+Are there specific somatic therapy services tailored for SWANA clients at Whole Body Therapist?While the website does not list services exclusively for SWANA clients, the holistic and personalized approach to care implies that therapies are tailored to meet the individual needs of all clients, including those from South Asian and MENA communities.

 -